Whistler's Mother: History

+In a letter written by Whistler dated Sept 4.
+1881, it mentions that a 'Messrs Dickinson' (Frame makers) will "send tomorrow morning for the Portrait of my Mother which you are good enough to allow to go to the Exhibition in Philadelphia.".
+Anna Lea Merritt (who lived next door to him at the time) was asked by the Pennsylvania Academy of Fine Arts to persuade Whistler to send a picture to the exhibition.

-Whistler eventually pawned the painting, acquired in 1891 by Paris's Musée du Luxembourg.
+Whistler eventually pawned the painting, which was ultimately acquired in 1891 by Paris's Musée du Luxembourg.
 Whistler's works, including this one, had attracted several imitators.
 Numerous similarly posed and restricted-colour palette paintings soon appeared, particularly by American expatriate painters.
 For Whistler, having one of his paintings displayed in a major museum helped attract wealthy patrons.
 In December 1884, Whistler wrote:

 Just think—to go and look at one's own picture hanging on the walls of Luxembourg—remembering how it had been treated in England—to be met everywhere with deference and respect...and to know that all this is ... a tremendous slap in the face to the Academy and the rest!
 Really it is like a dream.

 As a proponent of "art for art's sake", Whistler professed to be perplexed and annoyed by the insistence of others upon viewing his work as a "portrait".
 In his 1890 book The Gentle Art of Making Enemies, he wrote:

 Take the picture of my mother, exhibited at the Royal Academy as an "Arrangement in Grey and Black."
 Now that is what it is.
 To me it is interesting as a picture of my mother; but what can or ought the public to care about the identity of the portrait?

 Both Whistler's Mother and Thomas Carlyle were engraved by the English engraver Richard Josey.
 The image has been used since the Victorian era as an icon for motherhood, affection for parents, and "family values" in general, especially in the United States.
 For example, in 1934, the U.S. Post Office Department issued a stamp engraved with the portrait detail from Whistler's Mother, bearing the slogan "In memory and in honor of the mothers of America."
 In the Borough of Ashland, Pennsylvania, an eight-foot-high statue based on the painting was erected as a tribute to mothers by the Ashland Boys' Association in 1938, during the Great Depression.

-In summing up the painting's influence, art historian Martha Tedeschi has stated:
+In summing up the painting's influence, art historian Martha Tedeschi said:

 Whistler's Mother, Wood's American Gothic, Leonardo da Vinci's Mona Lisa and Edvard Munch's The Scream have all achieved something that most paintings—regardless of their art historical importance, beauty, or monetary value—have not: they communicate a specific meaning almost immediately to almost every viewer.
 These few works have successfully made the transition from the elite realm of the museum visitor to the enormous venue of popular culture.